jefersonvinicius/patterns-of-enterprise-application-architecture_book/04-object-relational-structural-patterns/08-class-table-inheritance/Readme.md

-One table is used for each subclass to map the database to domain classes.
+In class table inheritance, one table represents the root class hierarchy, and the others represent each concrete table.
+The problem with this approach is that you need to access two tables to access an entity.